-Overturned tire thread: These tires have inverted thread pattern for additional grip and rolling resistance.
-These tires are designed to be ridden on the roads with lots of potholes and rut.
+Overturned tire thread: These tires have inverted tread pattern for additional grip and rolling resistance.
+These tires are designed to be ridden on the roads with lots of potholes and ruts.

 Knobby tires: These tires are specifically designed to be ridden on the trails.
 Knobby tires come in different knob sizes, smaller knobs are faster and smooth whereas taller knobs generate more grip and rolling resistance.